 In terms of wellbeing, emerging evidence from across cognitive science is that people optimise for happiness.
-To that end, happiness is considered to be a mental feedback signal that some behaviour or experience is good, and should be repeated, with sadness as the converse.
+To that end, happiness is considered to be a mental feedback signal that some behavior or experience is good, and should be repeated, with sadness as the converse.

 Happiness can be broken down into two parts: pleasure and purpose2.
-Improving health status often fits more into the purpose part, although it doesn’t have to be without pleasure, in fact when people find ways to enjoy healthy behaviours, they may be easier to maintain.
+Improving health status often fits more into the purpose part, although it doesn’t have to be without pleasure, in fact when people find ways to enjoy healthy behaviors, they may be easier to maintain.

 At Koa Health, we’d include a third element as a key part of happiness: control over our own affairs is also a crucial aspect of happiness, i.e. a part of what humans optimise for.